GDPR Basics eBook

 Information Governance – A Must for Every Company

-Information Governance is a central, but still unpopular topic in companies worldwide.
+Information Governance is a central, but not always popular, topic in companies worldwide.
 Non-integrated partial solutions prevail, which can lead to business risks because regulatory requirements cannot be verifiably adhered to.
-This paper, focused on the German market, looks at why information governance is important as well as the core elements, the advantages and the market for it in the German speaking region.
+This paper, focused on Germany, looks at why information governance matters there.